Identifiability of interaction kernels in mean-field equations of interacting particles: Appendix

-\textbf{Acknowledgements.} {FL is grateful for supports from NSF-1821211, NSF-1913243, FA9550-20-1-0288 and DE-SC0021361.
-QL is partially supported by NSF-1821211 and NSF-1913243.
-FL would like to thank Mauro Maggioni and P-E Jabin for helpful discussions. }
+\ifarXiv \textbf{Acknowledgements.} {The authors thank the two anonymous reviewers for their thoughtful and thorough comments.
+FL is grateful for supports from NSF-1913243, FA9550-20-1-0288 and DE-SC0021361.
+FL would like to thank Mauro Maggioni and P-E Jabin for helpful discussions on mean-field equations and the inverse problem. } \fi \ifjournal